-The challenges that companies face in 2021 are significantly different from any previous year.
+The challenges that companies face in 2022 are significantly different from any previous year.
 The COVID-19 pandemic has turned the tables, requiring many companies to pivot their efforts in a variety of ways.
 These challenges are truly unprecedented.
 By extension, this means that the skills companies are looking for in their employees are changing.
-Companies need employees who have the right skills to help them in these unsure times.
+Companies need people who bring the right employee soft skills to help them in these unsure times.

 What Are Soft Skills?

 Soft skills are non-technical skills that play an essential role in how people work.
 Different aspects of a person’s character and personality can be considered soft skills, as can social skills, mindsets and emotional intelligence.

 Soft skills are different from hard skills, which are more technical.
 For example, computer programming is a hard skill, while critical thinking (which might be a part of many aspects of computer programming) is a soft skill.

 There’s a common misconception that soft skills can’t be taught, that they’re just a part of who a person is.
 While soft skills may be a bit more challenging to adopt than hard skills, and it’s not as easy as memorizing facts or learning a system, there are many soft skills training programs that can help employees and employers become better at the soft skills they might be lacking.